dovecot/documentation/source/configuration_manual/authentication/proxies.rst

 .. versionadded:: v2.2.29

-You can forward arbitratry variables by returning them prefixed with ``forward_``.
+You can forward arbitrary variables by returning them prefixed with ``forward_``.
 Dovecot will use protocol dependant way to forward these variables forward and they will appear on the other side as ``forward_variable`` Currently ``IMAP/POP3`` only feature.
 This feature